Radios I Have Known

 Documentation for the tuner states that it has a five-gang "tuning system" including four stages of RF filtering.
 There are three IF-stage filters.
 FM bandwidth is selectable.

-There is also a blend circuit that NAD calls "FM NR", which works by reducing the L-R component of the FM stereo signal, varying upon the signal strength of the station.
+There is also a blend circuit that NAD calls "FM NR" (controls shown in the photo at the left), which works by reducing the L-R component of the FM stereo signal, varying upon the signal strength of the station.
 Blending is never total; some separation is still retained for weak signals.
 The "FM NR" circuit can be switched off when desired.
 The feature does remove significant amounts of noise, though, on very weak signals, it is quite apparent that separation has been reduced.

 This has been a tuner ideal for challenging reception environments, such as fringe areas, and locations with severe blanketing problems, such as being near multiple-high power FM transmitters.
 While the brochures for the tuner claim image rejection of 120 dB (110 dB in the service manual), my experience (from my time living in Kansas City) has been that additional RF filtering between the antenna and the tuner still helps tremendously in blocking out unwanted signals.

-The narrow bandwidth is extremely helpful in rejecting alternate-channel signals, at very little apparent cost to sonic quality.
+The narrow bandwidth is helpful in rejecting alternate-channel signals, at very little apparent cost to sonic quality.
 It's also great for DXing, both due to the performance and the ability to use a tuning knob rather than up-or-down buttons.
 I have noticed that the volume drops a little bit when switching from wide to narrow bandwidth, and the stereo soundstage can be affected slightly.
-But, even in not so difficult environments, the compromises are more than acceptable.
+But, even for routine reception, the compromises are more than acceptable.

 That said, if sonic quality is more important to you than reception performance, this may not be the tuner for you.
 The tuner is clinically accurate; it won't cover up the flaws of a badly processed FM signal.
 But, on a clean, well-engineered station, the tuner's sonic performance is very good.
 It's listenable for hours at a time.